 “I visit Jakarta often,” Herman said, “It is a two-day walk from my village to reach the outskirts of Jakarta.
 I was 15 years old when I took my first trip.
 I know the way by heart.
 My feet are hardy,” he continued, “I have taken the journey over fifty times now.
 I cross two mountain ranges and then follow the railway tracks all the way to Lebak Bulus.
 Along the route, I sell my handicrafts and hand-woven clothing.
-Even though I stay with friends, Jakarta gives me a big headache because there is so much traffic and I have no desire to live there.
+Even though I stay with friends, Jakarta gives me a big headache because there is so much traffic, and I have no desire to live there.
 However, I do like the city vibe and of course, the beautiful women,” he said with a chuckle.

 Herman went on to explain, “I don’t have a handphone, so I just show up at my friends’ house.
 I am always treated well.
-I am happy to sell my hand spun clothing and handicrafts and meet city people.
+I am happy to sell my hand-spun clothing and handicrafts and meet city people.
 I return home when all my wares are sold, and then I resume my farming duties in my village”.

 I was fascinated with Herman’s feet.
 The leathery-looking tops of his feet and soles supported wide, almost webbed toes.
-This “barefoot policy” for the Baduy people is only one part of the challenges they confront, which includes hard physical labour in the fields (without ploughs that have wheels), and preparing for and attending many rituals and ceremonies.
+This “barefoot policy” for the Baduy people is only one part of the challenges they confront, which include hard physical labour in the fields (without ploughs that have wheels), and preparing for and attending many rituals and ceremonies.

 There are two Baduy villages.
-The inner village is known as Baduy Dalem and the outer village is known as Baduy Luar.
+The inner village is known as Baduy Dalem, and the outer village is known as Baduy Luar.
 As a foreigner, you are only allowed to visit the outer village.
-The inner village is a closed and private world open only to Indonesians and, if they are not locals, even they have to get permission to enter.
+The inner village is a closed and private world open only to Indonesians and, if they are not locals, they even have to get permission to enter.

 Look out for them in Jakarta.
 They tend to walk in single file and sometimes make the front page of The Jakarta Post.
 Not many people can claim that!
-If you do chance to see a group of them walking on the roadside, by all means please pull over and say hello.
+If you do chance to see a group of them walking on the roadside, by all means, please pull over and say hello.
 All their wares can be found neatly stacked in their gendongan.
 They would be more than happy to sell you something and lighten their load.

 Published Grapevine Magazine Sept 2018